Beyond Squared Error: Exploring Loss Design for Enhanced Training of Generative Flow Networks: Experiments

 We first consider the didactic environment hyper-grid introduced by \cite{bengio2021flow}.
 In this setting, the non-terminal states are the cells of a $D$-dimensional hypercubic grid with side length $H$.
 Each non-terminal state has a terminal copy.
 The initial state is at the coordinate $x=(0,0,\cdots, 0)$.
 For a non-terminal state, the allowed actions are to increase one of the coordinates by $1$ without exiting the grid and to move to the corresponding terminal state.

 The reward of coordinate $x=(x_1,\cdots, x_D)$ is given according to

 where $0<-R_1<R_0\ll R_2$.
 Therefore, there are $2^D$ reward modes near the corners of the hypercube.

-In our experiments, we set $D=4, H=20, R_0=10^{-4}, R_1=-9.9 \times 10^{-5}, R_2=1-10^{-6}$.
+We conducted experiments in 4-dimensional and 5-dimensional grids with $H=20, R_0=10^{-4}, R_1=-9.9 \times 10^{-5}, R_2=1-10^{-6}$.
 The backward policy is learned using the same objectives as the forward policy.
 We use the forward policy to sample training objects.
 We plot the empirical $L_1$ errors between $P_T$ and $P_R$ in Figure \ref{hypergrid_result}.
 Additional details can be found in Appendix \ref{appendix:hypergrid}.

-As shown in Figure \ref{hypergrid_result}, the quadratic loss (baseline) leads to the slowest convergence among the four choices.
-This is because it has the poorest exploration ability.
+As shown in Figure \ref{hypergrid_result}, the quadratic loss (baseline) converges the slowest among the four losses in 4D grids, and completely fails in 5D grids, while the other three losses remain robust in most of the cases.
+This is because the quadratic loss has the poorest exploration ability.
 Despite the differences in convergence speed, the $L_1$ errors between $P_T$ and $P_R$ are almost the same at convergence when using different regression functions.